 Pool Covers & retraction systems

-Dollar for dollar a pool cover is the most energy efficient product for your pool.
+Dollar for dollar a pool cover is the most energy-efficient product for your pool.
 Most of the heat your pool gains during the day is lost at night, meaning for most Sydney pools a median temperature of 18-20 degrees outside the summer peak (24-26).
-In leafy areas pool covers may be considered a vital addition to the pool.
+In leafy areas, pool covers may be considered a vital addition to the pool.
 Pool covers insulate and trap sunlight heat as well as minimising cooling by evaporation.
-In times of drought or little rain the water savings can be considerable as the water will not evaporate as fast.
+In times of drought or little rain, the water savings are considerable as the water will not evaporate as fast.
 Demand for chemicals is lessened as pool blankets shield the effects of UV degradation and chemical evaporation.
 Although in a Sydney summer this benefit is a little offset by the fact that warmer water requires more sanitisation (salt, chlorine, etc) to protect against algae growth in higher temperatures.

 Less organic load (dust, leaves etc) on the pool means less filtering time.
 Most pool cleaners are designed to work under a cover.
 Heated or not, a blanket covering on the pool will increase water temperature around 2 to 8 degrees in the average pool depending on the sun and wind exposure.
 An efficient way to increase your swimming season and maximise the performance of a pool heater.

 There is a myriad of heating products on the market; heat exchange pumps, natural gas or propane gas heaters, electric heaters and solar (panels or piping systems).
 How and when you use your pool will determine which of the three categories of pool heating technologies are going to fulfil your requirements for performance (speed of heating), efficiency (energy consumption vs energy output) and cost (purchase cost and operating cost).

 We help our customers understand, in terms of cost-per-degree-of-warming, which of these technologies will be most suitable for your new pool.